The following is some information and a number of tips that will be useful when using the Ventusky application.

 This is a global model developed by the American National Oceanic and Atmospheric Administration (NOAA).

-The resolution of the model is roughly 13 km.
+The resolution of the model is roughly 22 km.
 Calculations are done in three-hour increments for 10 days.
 Model is updated every 6 hours.

 This is the global model developed by the Canadian Meteorological Centre (CMC).
-The resolution of the model is roughly 13 km.
+The resolution of the model is roughly 25 km.
 Calculations are done in three-hour increments for 10 days.
 Model is updated every 12 hours.

 For this output data, temperature is shown for 2 metres above ground (or for other altitude, according to the settings).
 The calculations take into account the terrain (elevation), but with lower resolution than in reality.
 Therefore the models cannot differentiate, for instance, the temperature on a mountain peak or on a city square scorched by the sun.
-The general rule is that the centres of large cities are 1 °C to 3 °C warmer than the surrounding area or natural landscapes.
 Significant temperature differences over a small area are primarily caused in the winter by an inversion.
 A short yet noticeable cooling can also occur after a local summer storm.

 This output data shows the total precipitation in mm for the previous 1 or 3 hours, or from a specific date (accumulated amount).
-The models do not differentiate more significant precipitation totals in certain mountainous areas or, on the contrary, faint drizzling from fog and low cloud cover.
+The models do not differentiate more significant precipitation totals in certain mountainous areas.
 Forecasting precipitation totals for local storms is difficult.
 The numerical model does not allow for accurate calculations of the formation of local storm cells.
 In conversions to snowfall, 1 mm of precipitation equals roughly 1 cm of snowfall.

 This output data shows cloud cover in percentages.
 Cloud patterns are very difficult to predict.
 The calculations also include forecasts for high cloud cover.
 100% cloud cover signifies an overcast sky.
 If, however, the sky is overcast with cloud cover that is thin and the sun is shining through, it is still considered overcast, even though it may seem like a sunny day at first glance.